-Whether you’re a current sailor or a veteran dealing with addiction, Transformations at Mending Fences is here to help.
+Whether you’re a navy in active duty or a veteran dealing with addiction, Transformations Mending Fences is here to help.
 Contact us today to learn about our treatment offerings.

 When a person joins the Navy, they become part of a family.
 Ensuring the safety of your brothers and sisters in arms is paramount, and individuality can take a backseat for years.
-For treating drug or alcohol abuse in Navy personnel, though, it’s necessary to look at a person’s individual needs.
+For treating alcohol and drug abuse in Navy personnel, though, it’s necessary to look at a person’s individual needs.
 This is the only way to create an effective treatment plan.

 There are a variety of therapeutic approaches that can help individuals dealing with drug and alcohol abuse in the Navy.
-Transformations at Mending Fences offers many of these therapies.
+Transformations Mending Fences offers many of these therapies.
 We understand that what may work for one person might not work for another.
-Because of that, you can expect to find the following offerings at our facilities:
+Because of that, sailors seeking help can expect to find the following addiction and residential mental health treatment at our facilities:

 This is merely the tip of the iceberg with treatments for alcoholism and substance abuse disorder.

-The rates of illicit drug use and alcohol abuse in the Navy are distressing, but they should alert you that addiction isn’t a sign of weakness.
+The rates of illicit drug use, substance misuse and alcohol addiction in the Navy are distressing, but they should alert you that addiction isn’t a sign of weakness.
 It’s okay to seek help when you need it.
 In fact, there are few things in this world that require as much strength as overcoming addiction.

 Unfortunately, it’s not only members of the Navy who deal with drug and alcohol abuse.
-Substance use disorders among Navy dependents have also increased in recent years.
+Substance use disorders among Navy dependents have also increased in recent years and underage drinking from military children is also a rising problem.
 This can help you understand why we often refer to addiction as a family disease.
 Unfortunately, the stressors of life in the Navy do not confine themselves to a single service member.

 Whether you’re a sailor or a dependent dealing with addiction — or just someone who wants to find help for their loved one — it’s important to reach out for help now.
-Drug and alcohol abuse in the Navy and among veterans creates significant risks ranging from suicidal ideation to overdose.
+Alcohol and drug abuse in the Navy and among veterans creates significant risks ranging from suicidal ideation to overdose.
 Waiting to seek treatment is never the right way to achieve your goal.

 Even within the Armed Forces, Navy personnel deal with stressors that are unique to their branch.
 Long deployments on naval ships take away time that would otherwise be spent on base with family.
 This combined with other difficulties creates a prime situation for addiction to take control.
 Fortunately, you don’t have to let drugs or alcohol win the battle.